YangJiao0817/website/docs/working-with-projects/working-with-images/managing-helm-charts.md

 ## Working with ChartMuseum via the Helm CLI

 As a helm chart repository, Harbor can interoperate with Helm CLI.
 To install Helm CLI, please refer [install helm](https://helm.sh/docs/intro/install/).
 Run command `helm version` to make sure the version of Helm CLI is v2.9.1+.
+If you are using helm CLI version 3.7.0+, please refer to

 ```sh
 helm version